TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 - Human Interaction:
 Through terminal access (either direct or remote), developers and administrators can perform system checks, update software, or review logs.

 The Central Computer, built on a Raspberry Pi 5, is demonstrably fit for its intended role in the drone detection system.
 It meets every specified constraint—technical, logistical, and regulatory—while delivering reliable, scalable, and cost-effective functionality.
-The design not only supports current system requirements but also provides a solid foundation for future enhancements such as threat classification, autonomous alerts, or visual mapping.
-The implementation, as outlined in the GitHub documentation, is well-positioned for deployment in a real-world campus security environment.
+The design not only supports current system requirements but also provides a solid foundation for future enhancements.

 ## References